 With every infected device accounted for, patient zero identified, and containment measures in place, I thanked the team and asked what I always ask when a threat has been mitigated successfully: “Did you hear that?
 That was the door slamming.”

 We’d repelled the attack in just over two hours, barely enough time to work through that pot of coffee.
 The XDR platform had been an undeniable help.
 Executing our incident response process manually could have taken up to 12 hours and we’d never have been as confident we’d found patient zero.
 I’ve always had full faith in my team, but there was peace of mind knowing not everyone had to be a superstar because we had good tech to back us up.

 I was relieved it was over but also concerned.
 Despite our defences and a good cyber incident response process, the bad guys got data and deployed malware.
 Yes, it could have been worse.
 We were lucky.
 But luck isn’t in my job description.

 I talked to the team and we agreed to adopt a full zero-trust posture.
 It wouldn’t be easy.
 Zero trust is a discipline monster, but it massively reduces breaches and helps avoid close calls like the one we had tonight.
 We also agreed to review all our installed security software to make sure the right policies are in place for next time.

-The best defense is a solid incident response plan
+The best defence is a solid incident response plan

-Organizations that are unsure how to develop a comprehensive cyber incident response plan can call on third-party partners for help.
-Trend Micro has partnered with Net Diligence to give customers 50% off that company’s Breach Plan Connect service, which helps develop customized incident response plans.
+Organisations that are unsure how to develop a comprehensive cyber incident response plan can call on third-party partners for help.
+Trend Micro has partnered with Net Diligence to give customers 50% off that company’s Breach Plan Connect service, which helps develop customised incident response plans.